 Master’s Thesis (4 units)

-The content used in each course is guided by a set of Big Questions.
-We adopted questions that are globally relevant, very difficult to answer (and hence required deep analysis and consideration before making decisions regarding them), and which touched on issues that affect students’ lives.
-In the four courses, you will often be asked to consider how to analyze these same questions from different perspectives.
-These Big Questions serve to integrate the material and give you experience using concepts in real-world contexts.
+The content used in three of the five Core Courses is guided by a set of Big Questions.
+We adopted questions that are globally relevant, very difficult to answer (and hence require deep analysis and consideration before making decisions regarding them), and which touch on issues that affect students’ lives.
+In these courses, you will often be asked to consider how to analyze these same questions from different perspectives.
+The Big Questions serve to integrate the material and give you experience using concepts in real-world contexts.

 The Master’s Thesis is expected to represent a substantial body of work, of publishable quality.
 It has two components.
 First, you must identify and characterize an issue that you can analyze.
 Part of this process requires a literature review of relevant materials.
 Second, you must use the tools acquired in the coursework to identify key decisions that must be made to address the issue.
 You must use material learned to justify making specific decisions.
 Typically, students will obtain data sets that they can analyze, but in some cases purely qualitative analyses will be acceptable.
 In all cases, however, you must use appropriate analyses to justify proposed decisions in detail.